-Doctors to observe nationwide stir today over Kolkata hospital violence
+Doctors strike: Union health minister appeals to Bengal CM not to make it prestige issue

+He appealed to striking doctors across the country to hold only symbolic protests.
+He told ANI, "I'd like to assure all doctors that the government is committed towards their safety.
+I appeal to doctors to hold symbolic protests only and continue to carry out their duties."

+"I appeal to West Bengal CM to not make this an issue of prestige.
+She gave the doctors an ultimatum, as a result they got angry and went on strike.
+Today, I will write to Mamata Banerjee ji and will also try to speak to her on this issue."
+ANI

-New Delhi, June 14: With the scores of doctors deciding to boycott work for a day to express solidarity with their protesting colleagues in Kolkata, many healthcare services at private and government hospitals nationwide are likely to be affected on Friday.
+With the scores of doctors deciding to boycott work for a day to express solidarity with their protesting colleagues in Kolkata, many healthcare services at private and government hospitals nationwide were affected on Friday.

 This came after the India Medical Association declared "All India Protest Day" on Friday against the incident and expressed solidarity with the striking doctors.